Joe Arpaio Announces 2020 Run For His Old Job As Maricopa County Sheriff

 “Thousands want me to run for Sheriff.
 Today Aug 25 announcing run for Sheriff Important day for me.
 Wife’s Birthday & Pres Trump Pardoned me.
 Ready for bruising, bitter campaign.
 Never back down,” Arpaio wrote.

-August 25 of 2017 was the date when he found out President Donald Trump had issued a pardon for him, after facing a conviction for criminal intent in federal court over a nationally controversial racial profiling case.
+August 25, 2017, was the date when Arpaio found out that President Donald Trump had issued a pardon for him, after facing a conviction for criminal intent in federal court over a nationally controversial racial profiling case.

 In a statement attached to his tweet, Arpaio outlined several reasons why he’s running for his old job and several policies and programs he would implement should he win, which included his infamous “tent cities,” which also caused national backlash because of the extreme heat and conditions his prisoners would face on a given Arizona day.